tonethar/IGME-230-GDD-2017-Fall/notes/php-1.md

 ![Screenshot](_images/intro-php-1.jpg)

-- The code was not executed because PHP is run as a module in a web server.
+- The code was not executed because PHP is run as a module in a web server, but here we are attempting to "run" the code off of our computer hard drive.
 - Because the browser does not know how to parse the PHP code, it will be unable to execute the code and will instead simply display it.